Miha77777ua/Event-Booster/README.md

 # [Event-Booster](https://miha77777ua.github.io/Event-Booster/)

-*Event Booster is a project to find a buy a ticket for specific music event✨*
+*Event Booster is a project to find and buy a ticket for specific music event✨*

 ### App support: